xunhongt/open-projects/Innohack 2022/README.md

    - generate-access-token.sh
 3. Run *terraform-setup.sh* to Install Terraform CLI and the necessary providers on the Jumphost Server
 4. Developers configure their respective terraform configurations (referenced from our Terraform Config Samples in Terraform Gitlab Project)
+5. Run *generate-access-token.sh* to generate terraform.tfvars file (with vRA Access Token & Project Name)
-5. Initialize Terraform Working Directory & get developer's VRA refresh token --> update it in their Terraform Variables file
+6. (Optional) Run *terraform-gitlab-init.sh* to Initialize Terraform Working Directory in Gitlab
-6. Terraform init --> Terraform plan --> Terraform Apply
+7. Terraform init --> Terraform plan --> Terraform Apply

 #### **Pros**